Tiling living room floor

 In the last few years the rate at which tile fashion changes has truly soared.
 Nowadays the colour and designs of tiles change and modernize as often as clothes do.
 Every year the big tile manufacturers seem to release new shapes, cuts, colours and finishes of tiles which makes it even harder for the consumer to keep up with the trends.
 This is why we have decided to lend a helping hand by putting together in one place the trends and fashions of where tiles seem to be heading this year.

-Here is our top 8 most popular floor Tile Ideas for 2020.
+Here are our top 8 most popular floor Tile Ideas for 2021.

 1. The multi-coloured heavy marble veined look